How it works

 Frequently asked questions

-How much does luggage storage cost near Acropolis?
+How much does it cost to store luggage storage near Acropolis?

 The price for luggage storage near Acropolis is just €5/bag for the entire day.

-There are multiple locations in the Acropolis area which can be booked through the Bounce platform including near Athens International Airport, X95 Airport, and Akropoli and all over Athens.
+There are multiple locations in the Acropolis area which can be booked through the Bounce platform including near Athens International Airport, X95 Airport, and Omonia Metro and all over Athens.

 Is it safe to store your bags near Acropolis?